Monitoring

 Available in Classic

-Monitoring supports three types of dashboards for you to check various monitoring information on MSSQL server performance and history.
+Monitoring supports three types of dashboards for you to check various kinds of monitoring information on MSSQL server performance and history.
 Monitoring is a service included in NAVER Cloud Platform's Cloud DB for MSSQL, so it can be used without additional charges.
 The types of dashboards provided by Monitoring are as follows:

 • DB dashboard: monitoring information related to MSSQL servers in operation

-Through these three types of dashboard, you can check the average value of performance of the MSSQL server in the last year, as well as the log information for the last 28 days.
+Through these three types of dashboard, you can check the average value of performance of the MSSQL server in the last year as well as the log information for the last 28 days.
 Each dashboard is configured with various graphic charts.
 You can utilize these charts in your business by printing specific graphic charts or downloading them to your local PC as files using various extensions.

 Note